 Once you have your design and materials ready, you can begin building your DIY fire pit table.
 The exact building process you follow depends on whether you are building from scratch or using an existing piece of furniture.

 At a basic level, you want to build a reinforced table structure and ensure it meets the aesthetic you desire.
 Next, insert your fire pit insert and burner.
 Ensure it is connected to your gas source correctly.
-Then, fill the insert with fire glass or lava rock to cover the burner.
+Then, insert fire pit fillers like fire glass or lava rock to cover the burner.
 You can now test your fire pit.

 4. Fire Pit Table Safety